schwamic001/generalized-chopsticks-sequence/README.md

 Single-Handed Chopsticks: A variant of the game where each player has a single hand.
 This makes the game deterministic.

-Number of fingers on hand = n (in a conventional one-handed game, n = 5)
+Number of fingers on hand = n (in a conventional one-handed game, n = 5).
+Must be greater than or equal to 2.

 Number of fingers up at start of game = i (in a conventional game, i = 1)